aditya-shrivastavv/devopsfun/pages/introduction-to-devops/devops-adoption.md

-# DevOps Culture and Major Companies: Embracing Change 🚀
+# DevOps Culture: Embracing Change 🚀

 After watching the video, it's evident that **DevOps** is not just a methodology; it's a **cultural shift** within companies.
 This mindset necessitates unlearning traditional practices and adopting new strategies to achieve efficiency and innovation in the tech industry.